ballerina-platform/ballerina-lang/stdlib/jms/src/main/ballerina/jms/Module.md

-## Package overview
+## Module overview

-The `ballerina/jms` package provides an API to connect to an external JMS provider like Ballerina Message Broker or ActiveMQ.
+The `ballerina/jms` module provides an API to connect to an external JMS provider like Ballerina Message Broker or ActiveMQ.

-The package provides consumer and producer endpoint types for queues and topics.
-Following are the endpoint types supported by this package:
+The module provides consumer and producer endpoint types for queues and topics.
+Following are the endpoint types supported by this module:

 - QueueReceiver
 - TopicSubscriber